 In order to study these problems and building on previous work done (see “History of the Campaign” below), Equal Education (EE) Western Cape launched a social audit between September and November 2015.
 Working with partner organisations, EE audited 244 schools serving 217,388 learners.
 The audit process involved interviewing administrators, recording of physical observations at schools, and having learners complete questionnaires about their experience of education conditions.
 Given the large size of the sample – 912 learner questionnaires, 220 administrator interviews, and 229 physical inspections – as well as the similarity between the sample’s demographics and the population of schools, it was possible to make strong estimates as to the conditions of schools in the Western Cape.

 1. At 74% of schools that we audited, there was no toilet for learners with disabilities.
 This was even worse for rural schools, where 86% had no toilet for disabled learners

-2. The WCED says that it will not provide infrastructure upgrades for 266 schools built on private land – these schools won’t receive any new buildings, proper toilets and fences, or libraries and labs.
+2. The WCED says it will not provide infrastructure upgrades for 266 schools built on private land – these schools won’t receive any new buildings, proper toilets and fences, libraries and laboratories.
 Many of these schools are built from inappropriate and dangerous materials like asbestos

 3. Inadequate and unequal access to sanitary pads and bins, where richer schools have far better access than rural and township schools